LiberTEM/LiberTEM/docs/source/install.rst

 .. code-block:: shell

-    $ virtualenv -p python3.x ~/libertem-venv/
+    $ virtualenv -p python3 ~/libertem-venv/

-Replace :code:`x` with current Python version installed.
-To find out which version of Python is installed on your system run the :code:`python --version` or :code:`python -V` command.
+If multiple python versions are installed, replace :code:`python3` with :code:`python3.6` or above version.

 Replace :code:`~/libertem-venv/` with any path where you would like to create the venv.
 You can then activate the virtualenv with